Crawl Space Vapor Barrier Installation

 • Helps protect wood and insulation from prolonged dampness

-• Often paired with insulation and broader crawl improvements
+• Is often paired with insulation and broader crawl improvements for better performance

 01

-We evaluate exposed soil, existing ground cover, signs of dampness, humidity indicators, and whether other crawl space conditions are contributing to moisture problems.
+We check exposed soil, existing ground cover, and signs of dampness or humidity, and determine whether other factors are contributing to moisture problems in the crawl space.

 02